Shadkoech/alx-higher_level_programming/0x0A-python-inheritance/README.md

 ### Task 3: Same class or inherit from
 	- def is_kind_of_class(obj, a_class): - Function returning True if onject is an instance of child of parent class and False otherwise

+### Task 4: Only sub class of
+	- def inherits_from(obj, a_class): - Checks if an object is part of a particular class or a class that the specified class inherited from

+### Task 5: Geometry module
+	- Writing out an empty class called BaseGeometry

+### Task 6: Improve Geometry
+	- def area(self): - A method that calculates the area.
+Raises an exception in the case area cannot be calculated